elusivecodes/FrostCore/README.md

 Clone all events from each element to other elements.

-- `nodes` is a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
-- `others` is a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `others` is a Query Selector string, a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.

 ```
 core.cloneEvents(nodes, others);